hobru/Power-Platform-Neptune-API-Factory/README.md

 # Power-Platform-Neptune-API-Factory

 ## Sign up to the Netpune Developer Trial
+Go to https://www.neptune-software.com/free-trial/ scroll down and click on "Download Free Trial"

+Click on Register

+and fill in the required information.
+Select "Neptune DXP SAP edition [Planet 8]" and click on Register

+You should get an Email with the required information to sign in to the Netpune Software Account Portal.
+We will log onto the portal later on in step xx

 ## Sign up to the Power Platform Developer Trial
+Go to https://powerapps.microsoft.com/en-us/developerplan/ and sign up for the "Power Apps Developer Plan"

+Fill in the required information.

+Note: If you have problems signing in with your work / school account, go to https://developer.microsoft.com/en-us/microsoft-365/dev-program and sign up for the Microsoft 365 Developer Program first.

 With this we can switch over to the Power Platform, (https://us.flow.microsoft.com/en-us/)[https://us.flow.microsoft.com/en-us/].